The Chesapeake Experience

 Annapolis Maritime Museum and Park

 Take a garden-filled walk to the Annapolis Maritime Museum and Park.
 Housed in an old oyster packing plant, the museum tells the story of the Chesapeake Bay then and now.
+Or take a heritage or sunset cruise on their restored 'skipjack', the Wilma Lee!

 After breakfast, be sure to check out two of the attractions that help chronicle the history of America’s first peacetime capital.
 As Maryland’s official museum of African American heritage, the Banneker-Douglass Museum documents the State’s African American history from 1633 to the present day.
 The home and reconstructed 18th-century pleasure garden of Declaration of Independence signer William Paca provides an insight into the life and times of colonial America.